 Cost of sales includes all of the costs to manufacture the Company's products.
 For products manufactured in the Company's own facilities, such costs include raw materials and supplies, direct labor and factory overhead.
 For products manufactured for the Company by third-party contractors, such cost represents the amounts invoiced by the contractors.
 Cost of sales also includes the cost of refurbishing products returned by customers that will be offered for resale and the cost of inventory write-downs associated with adjustments of held inventories to their net realizable value.
 These costs are reflected in the Company's consolidated statements of operations and comprehensive income when the product is sold and net sales revenues are recognized or, in the case of inventory write-downs, when circumstances indicate that the carrying value of inventories is in excess of their recoverable value.
 Additionally, cost of sales reflects the costs associated with any free products included as sales and promotional incentives.
-These incentive costs are recognized on the later of the date that the Company offers the incentive.
+These incentive costs are recognized on the later of the date that the Company recognizes the related revenue or the date on which the Company offers the incentive.